RichardRosenblat/anima-engine-docs/non-goals.md

 * Aggregate behavioral data across users or instances
 * Perform background tracking of individuals

-DAUGHTER’s design prioritizes **privacy and locality**.
+ANIMA’s design prioritizes **privacy and locality**.
 Observation only occurs when intentionally initiated and clearly bounded.

 ---

 ## 3. No Personality Harvesting or Extraction

-DAUGHTER does not collect, extract, or sell personality data.
+ANIMA does not collect, extract, or sell personality data.

 She will not: